DESTINATION Faroe Islands

 NORTHERN CLIFFS & REMOTE ISLANDS

-A landscape shaped by towering sea cliffs, narrow fjords, and dramatic ridgelines.
+Welcome to a landscape shaped by towering sea cliffs, narrow fjords, and dramatic ridgelines.
 The northern islands offer some of the Faroes’ most striking and remote scenery, with unforgettable hikes, windswept villages, and a deep sense of isolation.
 This is where nature feels at its most raw and powerful.

 FO_Mykines Holmur Lighthouse_Shutterstock - ID1466333756